 For a locally-deployed demo version, visit pFaces’ GitHub repository.

 Mahmoud Khaled and Majid Zamani. pFaces: An Acceleration Ecosystem for Symbolic Control.
-International Conference on Hybrid Systems: Computation and Control (HSCC) 2019.
+International Conference on Hybrid Systems: Computation and Control (HSCC), April 2019.

-Mahmoud Khaled, Eric S Kim, Murat Arcak, and Majid Zamani.
+Mahmoud Khaled, Eric Kim, Murat Arcak, and Majid Zamani.
 Synthesis of Symbolic Controllers: A Parallelized and Sparsity-Aware Approach.
-International Conference on Tools and Algorithms for the Construction and Analysis of Systems (TACAS) 2019.
+Tools and Algorithms for the Construction and Analysis of Systems (TACAS) during the 25th European Joint Conferences on Theory and Practice of Software (ETAPS), April 2019.